 Gyromitrin

 This toxin is found in the Turban fungus (also known as the False Morel).
 If eaten raw or under cooked the symptoms and progression are similar to that described for cyclopeptides above.
 The False Morel is eaten in some parts of Europe - after double boiling and discarding the water each time.
-I wouldn't recommend trying as there is evidence that poisoning can occur even if it is well cooked.
+I wouldn't recommend trying this as there is evidence that poisoning can occur even if it is well cooked.
 The effects may also be cumulative - so poisoning may occur after eating this mushroom even if the person had previously eaten it without symptoms.

 Muscarine